chickenandstats/chickenstats/README.md

 > [!NOTE]
 > The Scraper object saves the prior aggregation to the `scraper.stats` attribute, so it needs to be reset.
-> Then the attribute can be re-called, with a different level of aggregation, i.e., season and including
+> Then the attribute can be re-called, with a different level of aggregation
-> teammates on-ice

 There is similar functionality for forward line / defensive pairing stats: